CI-Connect/connect-client/README.md

 ### Check the job output

-Once your job has finished, you can look at the files that HTCondor has returned to the working directory.
-If everything was successful, it should have returned:
+Once your jobs have finished, you can look at the files that HTCondor has returned to the working directory.
+If everything was successful, it should have returned in the ````~/working-dir/log```` directory

-  * a log file from Condor for the job cluster: job.log
+  * log files from Condor for the job cluster: job.log.
-  * an output file for each job's output: job.output
+  * output files for each job's output: job.output
-  * an error file for each job's errors: job.error
+  * error files for each job's errors: job.error

 Read the output file.
 It should look something like this: